GHxBlaze/Macroeconomic-analysis-Diebold-Yilmaz-spillover/README.md

-# Macroeconomic Analysis & Diebold-Yilmaz Spillover Project
+# Macroeconomic Analysis & Diebold Yilmaz Spillover Project

 A collection of Python scripts for macroeconomic data analysis, covering everything from data extraction to advanced network spillover modeling using the Diebold-Yilmaz framework.